webbedfooty/w07-d01-js-exercises/readme.markdown

 + Ask the user for some text, then replace all the vowels in that text with `'z'`.
 Bonus points if you can preserve capitalization as well.
 + Redo the Word Sorter exercise from above, but sort by word length.
++ Add some styling with Bootstrap (or equivalent).